runxinghuan/tp/docs/UserGuide.md

 Some example commands you can try:
 * `shoot 0`: Shoot a penalty at direction 0 shown in the goal.
 * `save 0`: Make a save at direction 0 shown in the goal.
-* `upgrade 2`: Upgrade your player to the expert power level.
+* `setpower 2`: Set your player to the expert power level.
 * `yes`: Restarts a match after a match ends.
 * `no`: Does not restart a match after a match ends, and exits the game.
 * `bye`: Exits the game.